How to Prevent Claims Leakage with AI

 Standardized AI analysis ensures every claim receives the same rigorous review regardless of the adjuster’s workload or experience level.

-This consistency reduces both leakage and compliance risk.
+This consistency reduces both leakage and the risk of non-compliance.

 6. Better Resource Allocation